NCAR/climate-primer-water/doc/ch4_gcms.rst

 and water resources, transportation, human health and welfare, human social systems, and biological diversity; and analyzes current trends in global change, both human-induced and natural, and projects major trends for the subsequent 25 to 100 years.”

-More specifically (with overlap with the IPCC), the main goals of the National Climate Assessment
+*The main goals of the National Climate Assessment*
-include:

--  Inform policy guidance and resource-management decision-making by providing policy-neutral and policy-relevant information accessible and actionable.
+.. dropdown:: Inform policy guidance and resource-management decision-making

+    by providing policy-neutral and policy-relevant information
+    accessible and actionable.

--  Enhance Public Awareness and Understanding about the causes, impacts, and potential solutions to climate change, aiming to make the scientific information accessible to a broad audience.
+.. dropdown:: Enhance Public Awareness and Understanding

+    about the causes, impacts,
+    and potential solutions to climate change, aiming to make the scientific information accessible to a broad audience.

+.. dropdown:: Evaluate Climate Impacts and Vulnerabilities

+    through Regional
--  Evaluate Climate Impacts and Vulnerabilities through Regional Assessments providing detailed assessments of climate impacts and vulnerabilities at regional scales; and Sectoral Assessments evaluating the impacts of climate change on various sectors, such as health, agriculture, water resources, energy, ecosystems, and infrastructure.
+    Assessments providing detailed assessments of climate impacts and vulnerabilities at regional scales; and Sectoral Assessments evaluating the impacts of climate change on various sectors, such as health, agriculture, water resources, energy, ecosystems, and infrastructure.

+.. dropdown:: Assess Adaptation and Mitigation Strategies

+    assess the
--  Assess Adaptation and Mitigation Strategies; assess the science of adapting to a changing climate, emissions reductions, and other efforts that together describe the US’s existing and potential response to climate change, including benefits, trade-offs, targets, limitations, and best practices (while not evaluating or recommending specific adaptation or mitigation policies).
+    science of adapting to a changing climate, emissions reductions, and other efforts that together describe the US’s existing and potential response to climate change, including benefits, trade-offs, targets, limitations, and best practices (while not evaluating or recommending specific adaptation or mitigation policies).

 4.3 What climate projections and IPCC climate-change scenarios mean and their assumptions
 -------------------------------------------------------------------------------------------------